yikai28/classifier_for_breast_ultrasound_lesion/README.md

 ## Contributing

-This repro is developed by Yikai Yang for the interview purpose.
+This repro is fully developed by Yikai Yang.
 If you have any questions, please email to yangyikai28@gmail.com

 ## License